Xilmi/Rotp-Fusion/README.md

 Download build: https://rayfowler.itch.io/remnants-of-the-precursors

 ## What's New
+2022.11.07 (BR)
+  - Added ability files to the opponents ability list.

 2022.11.06 (BR)
   - Fixed Missing initialization in "vanilla"-options.
   - Ctrl+Click on "selectable" will reset the abilities to default.